mingyen066/Cuda-PyTorch-Installation-Guide/README.md

 # ML-toolkit-installer
-set up guide for installing python3, pip3, nvidia-driver, cuda, and cuDNN from the new installed ubuntu
+A setup guide for installing python3, pip3, nvidia-driver, cuda, and cuDNN from the new installed ubuntu

 # Prerequisite
 ```bash